pbatard/xtreamerdev/trunk/rtdsr/README.txt

    When the setting file transfer is complete, it should display "hello world!" and you should get the "s/d/g/c>" prompt back by pressing enter.
 If not, then you will need to use a different hw_setting file.
-4. Type 'd' and tarnsfer the 'rtdsr.bin' that you compiled
+4. Type 'd' and transfer the 'rtdsr.bin' that you compiled
 5. Type 'g' to run the executable.